m1212e/oidc-push/README.md

     - 3388:3388 # SMTP server, insecure, should be restricted to trusted network
 ```

 > Beware: The SMTP server is not secured!
-It will accept all credentials if you even set any and does not enforce any auth or tls.
 Keep it closed to networks you trust.